Christabel-BI/Airline-Customer-Satisfaction/README.md

 - Flight Categories:
 "City Hopper" flights have the highest number of delays (~4,800), followed by intercontinental (~4,200) and holiday flights (~1,000), emphasizing route-specific challenges.

+### Recommendations

+- Chartered Planes for Business Travelers:
+Introduce chartered planes to reduce delays for premium-paying business customers, without disrupting schedules for other passengers.
+Operational Enhancements:

+- Allocate additional aircraft for short-haul and intercontinental routes to address capacity constraints.
+Process Optimization:
+Streamline critical processes, including immigration, refueling, and maintenance, to minimize delays.

+- Future Research:
+Expand data collection to include external factors like weather, crew scheduling, and airport-specific issues that impact delays, enabling a more comprehensive analysis.

+### Tools Used in the Analysis

+- Dplyr and tidyr were used to clean the dataset of 25,574 observations, ensuring the data was accurate and ready for analysis.
+- ggplot 2 was used for data visualization.

+##### Industry Standards Reference:
+IATA and Bureau of Transportation Statistics guidelines provided the benchmarks for on-time and delayed flights